Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 La Croix St.Georges - fine and intense nose of blueberries, sappy and well-concentrated on the palate, full-bodied with splendid balance and fine tannins.
 Cleverly made.
 90p.

 Lafleur - very dark red.
-A beautiful and sensual nose of aromatic dark cherries/blackberries, very deep and intense.
-Silky tannins, full-bodied, sophisticated and with breathtaking length.
+Deep and intense, a beautiful and sensual nose of aromatic dark cherries/blackberries.
+Silky tannins, full-bodied, sophisticated, and with breathtaking length.
 C'est un vin magnifique!
 94+p.

 Pensées de Lafleur - aromatic, round, nicely structured and tasty, Fine second wine.
 87p.